 The concept is simple- create a ladder that is adjustable that your young child can climb on and gradually become more comfortable with the way their body moves.

 Check out this article about the benefits of a pikler triangle!
+Here are all of my favorite indoor toddler climber toys!

 We built a Pikler Triangle for our son for his first birthday.
 He is now 18 months old and we decided to expand his Pikler collection to include a Pikler Climbing Arch Rocker!